 Trusses showed no major defects or damage at the time of inspection.
 Roof sheathing, examined from the attic, showed no major defects or moisture damage.
-There are some old water marks on the sheathing, but they are dry and there is no evidence of any active water leaks.
-Insulation has been upgraded.
+Insulation was sufficient for homes in this area.
 Ventilation was normal.
 Vapour barrier not visible.
-Smoke & CO detectors are past their normal life expectancy and should be replaced.